A Comparative Review of Dimension Reduction Methods in Approximate Bayesian Computation: Classification of ABC Dimension Reduction Methods

-The second class of methods can be considered as {\it projection techniques}.
-Here, the dimension of $(s_1,\ldots,s_p)$ is reduced by considering linear or non-linear combinations of the summary statistics.
-These methods make use of a regression layer within the ABC framework, whereby the response variable, $\theta$, is regressed by the (possibly transformed) predictor variables, $s$, \shortcite{BeaumontEtAl02,BlumFrancois10}.
-These projection methods include partial least squares regression \shortcite{WegmannEtAl09}, feed-forward neural networks \cite{BlumFrancois10} and regression guided by minimum expected posterior loss considerations \cite{fernhead+p11}.
+The second class of methods can be considered as \textit{projection techniques}.
+Here, the dimension of $(s_1,\ldots, s_p)$ is reduced by considering linear or nonlinear combinations of the summary statistics.
+These methods make use of a regression layer within the ABC framework, whereby the response variable, $\theta$, is regressed by the (possibly transformed) predictor variables, $s$ (\cite{BeaumontEtAl02}; \cite{BlumFrancois10}).
+These projection methods include partial least squares regression (Wegmann, Leuenberger and Excoffier (\citeyear{WegmannEtAl09})), feed-forward neural networks (\cite {BlumFrancois10}) and regression guided by minimum expected posterior loss considerations (\cite{fernhead+p11}).

-In this article we introduce a third class of methods for dimension reduction in ABC, based on {\it regularisation techniques}.
+In this article we introduce a third class of methods for dimension reduction in ABC, based on \textit{regularization techniques}.
 Using ridge regression, we also make use of the regression layer between the parameter $\theta$ and the summary statistics, $s$.
-However, rather than explicitly considering selection of summary statistics, we propose to approach this implicitly, by shrinking the regression coefficients towards zero so that uninformative summary statistics have the weakest contribution in the regression equation.
+However, rather than explicitly considering a selection of summary statistics, we propose to approach this implicitly, by shrinking the regression coefficients toward zero so that uninformative summary statistics have the weakest contribution in the regression equation.

-In the remainder of this Section we discuss each of these methods in more detail.
-We first describe the ideas behind ABC regression adjustment strategies \shortcite{BeaumontEtAl02,BlumFrancois10}, as many of the dimension reduction techniques build on this framework.
+In the remainder of this section we discuss each of these methods in more detail.
+We first describe the ideas behind ABC regression adjustment strategies (\cite{BeaumontEtAl02};\vadjust{\goodbreak} \cite{BlumFrancois10}), as many of the dimension reduction techniques build on this framework.

-\subsection{Regression adjustment in ABC}
+\subsection{Regression Adjustment in ABC}